Patara (caste)

 Patra or Patara is a caste found in the Odisha State of India.
-Traditionally they are petty traders (silk-weavers) inside and outside of the village.
+They are also called as Kapudia some parts of odisha. both are same by culture and profession.
+Traditionally they are petty traders inside and outside of the village.
 They trade in cotton and silk yarn, vermilion, and sacred threads meant for various rites and rituals.
 They are also required to supply these materials to the village deity and also to the Hindu caste people of the village on various ceremonial such as religious occasions.
+They consider their caste symbols as Sri Mandira Dhwaja including Nilachakra, and Lord Balabhadra as community deity.